 The Mosaic Rooms is currently closed for workshops and family activities, and we are working hard to create safe opportunities for creative learning activities at the gallery.

 The Mosaic Rooms welcomes people of all ages to enjoy our programme of creative learning projects, which is inspired by our exhibition programme and by how contemporary culture relates to our own lives.

-Our programme aims to develop an on-going dialogue with the local community, schools, youth groups and art colleges, encouraging active participation in a range of creative projects and the exchange of ideas relating to issues of culture and society.
+Our creative learning programme aims to develop an on-going dialogue with the local community, schools, youth groups and art colleges, encouraging active participation in a range of creative projects and the exchange of ideas relating to issues of culture and society.
 Projects and workshops are led by London-based artists and visiting artists from across the Middle East and North Africa regions.

 The Mosaic Rooms are piloting workshops with local youth organisations.
 If your organisation would be interested to take part, please contact firstname.lastname@example.org.

 We welcome adults from local community based groups for private, accessible exhibition tours.
 If your organisation would be interested please contact email@example.com.

 Details of a selection of our past Learning & Engagement projects can be found here